 The cold hard fact is that the average human attention span is only 8 seconds — one second shorter than that of a goldfish, by the way.
 Since people perceive 90% of information visually, the information you send should be eye-catching enough to engage your audience.
 That’s primarily what infographics do: 41.5% of marketers agree this type of content is the most engaging way to share information visually.

 - clarify complex information.
 Infographics cut a long story short and free our brain from informational clutter, leaving only the essentials for perception.

 - increase brand awareness.
 Your logo, brand name or website URL placed on an infographic link the content you create with your brand and thus help your company get recognized by users in the future.

 - take your content viral.
-Content with images gets 94% more views than one without them, making infographics so popular: you have definitely seen ones on social media platforms, in emails, blogs, and ads, haven’t you?
+Content with images gets 94% more views than content without, making infographics so popular: you have definitely seen content on social media platforms, in emails, blogs, and ads, haven’t you?

 Look how Grammarly used infographics in one of their email campaigns.
 They offered users to switch to an advanced pricing plan and shared stats on how the users would benefit after the upgrade.
 By grouping the statistical data into a chart, the company managed to simplify the overall perception of the information and prove their reputation as a trustworthy app for writers.